 Inform the type of industry or business (principal business activity).
 For example, if your principal activity is construction of furniture, enter furniture manufacturing; if it is retail sale of furniture, enter furniture retail trade.
-Use the industrial code list provided on page 40, in order to facilitate the description of the commercial activity and enter the corresponding code.
+Use the industrial code list provided on page 39, in order to facilitate the description of the commercial activity and enter the corresponding code.

 If the corporation informs a change of address at the moment of filing the return, check the applicable box and write the new address clearly and legible on the same.
 On the other hand, if the change of address is made at any other moment during the year, you must report it using Form SC 2898 (Change of Address).
-The same is available at the Forms and Publications Division, Office 603 of the Departament of the Treasury in Old San Juan, or you may request it by calling (787) 722-0216.
-Also you may obtain it accessing our webpage: www.hacienda.pr.9gov.
+The same is available in our webpage: www.hacienda.pr.gov.
+Also you may obtain it at the Forms and Publications Division, Office 603 of the Departament of the Treasury in Old San Juan, or you may request it by calling (787) 722-0216.